tharunoptimus/product-stuff-server/README.md

 - [DotEnv](https://www.npmjs.com/package/dotenv) - NodeJS library for loading environment variables from a .env file
 - [Cors](https://www.npmjs.com/package/cors) - NodeJS library for providing a Connect/Express middleware that can be used to enable CORS with various options
 - [ImageKit](https://www.npmjs.com/package/imagekit) - NodeJS SDK for ImageKit.io (Image CDN)
+- [Node-Fetch](https://www.npmjs.com/package/node-fetch) - NodeJS library for fetching data from an API

 ## Installation